goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 3.5 Name your functions

-**TL;DR:** Name all functions, including closures and callbacks.
+**אמ;לק:** Name all functions, including closures and callbacks.
 Avoid anonymous functions.
 This is especially useful when profiling a node app.
 Naming all functions will allow you to easily understand what you're looking at when checking a memory snapshot

 **Otherwise:** Debugging production issues using a core dump (memory snapshot) might become challenging as you notice significant memory consumption from anonymous functions